iatmachian/imunify360-doc-test/docs/command_line_interface/README.md

 </div>

 Allows to send domains list for a check to the Imunify360 central server.
-This command requires cPanel.
 After domains checked, the results is available via command <span class="notranslate">`infected-domains`</span>.

 ::: tip Note
 <span class="notranslate">`check-domains`</span> command may take a few minutes to complete.